Unlock Morocco

 • Bargaining: Bargaining is common in souks (markets).
 Be respectful and friendly during the process.
 Take your time and enjoy it.

 • Ramadan: If you are travelling during Ramadan, be mindful that Muslims fast from dawn to sunset.
 In rural areas avoid eating, drinking, or smoking in public during fasting hours.
-In cities it is not an issue.
+In cities it is not so much of an issue.
 The people are so welcoming.

-Now that you've gained some valuable insights, it's time to start planning your dream Moroccan adventure with Mizan Travels.
-Get in touch with us to discuss your interests and preferences, and we'll create a personalized itinerary tailored to your needs.
+Now that you've gained some valuable insights, Get in touch with Mohamed to discuss which trip you like, and we'll create a personalised itinerary tailored to your needs.
 We specialise in private group tours and provide English-speaking guides to ensure a seamless and enriching experience.